Specific carbohydrate diet: Origins

 In 1924, Sidney V. Haas (1870–1964) described the first SCD for the treatment of children with celiac disease; this was known as the banana diet.
 Haas described a trial with 10 children; all 8 children treated with bananas went into remission, and the two control children died.
 The banana SCD was the cornerstone of celiac therapy for decades until bread shortages in the Netherlands caused by World War II caused children with celiac disease to improve, which led to the isolation of wheat proteins, not starches, as the cause of celiac disease.
 Before the banana SCD, one out of four children with celiac died.
 After more research, he described the SCD as a treatment for celiac disease and inflammatory bowel disease (IBD) in his 1951 medical textbook The Management of Celiac Disease; Haas never accepted the finding that wheat gluten was the damaging part of wheat; he insisted it was starch and called the discovery about a gluten a "disservice."

 The diet was later re-popularized by biochemist Elaine Gottschall, the mother of one of Haas's patients, in her 1996 book Breaking the Vicious Cycle.
-Gottschall's daughter was reported to been cured of ulcerative colitis in two years by SCD.
+Gottschall's daughter was reported to have been cured of ulcerative colitis in two years by SCD.
 Gottschall described the theory of how restricting diet might reduce gut inflammation associated with various medical conditions.
 Gottschall asserted that the diet could "cure" a number of medical conditions without providing data.
 Gottschall advocated using SCD to treat Crohn's disease, ulcerative colitis, diverticulitis, cystic fibrosis, chronic diarrhea, and autism.